-There is a 1% origination fee and a 1% default fee that is deducted by the lender from the amount that a student receives in loan funds.
+There is a small origination fee that is deducted by the lender from the amount that a student receives in loan funds.
 Therefore, the total amount disbursed is less than the actual amount borrowed.
 See Loan Information for more detail.

 When is the tuition bill due?